 Fairfax Traffic Violations Lawyers on Demerit Points in Virginia

 Virginia has a positive point system for driving records.
 All drivers in the state start with a zero point balance.
-One good point is added to the driving record for every year the person does not have a conviction. +5 is the best possible record you can have in Virginia.
+One good point is added to the driving record for every year the person does not have a conviction.
+The extra annual point for good driving behavior is normally awarded in April.
+Plus 5 (+5) is the best possible record you can have in Virginia.
 Every two years, a driver may complete a driver improvement course online or in person.
 This may add up to five good points to the driving record, subject to the +5 limit.

 After a person is convicted of a traffic offense, Virginia assigns violations with either three, four, or six demerit points.
+These points are assessed after the ten day appeal period in the General District Courts, on the eleventh day after your trial date.
 For a simple speeding ticket, such as 5 MPH over the speed limit, a person would get three points on their license.
 Speeding 20 or more over the limit is six points, but still a traffic infraction.
 Reckless Driving is a six point demerit misdemeanor conviction and stays on the driving record for 11 years.
 Drunk driving defendants also receive six points.
 Fairfax Traffic Violations Lawyers can help get these tickets dismissed or reduced to lesser charges to remove these points from the driving record.
 This also helps reduce insurance rates and long term problems associated with misdemeanor convictions (security clearances/job prospects/immigration status).